Rachel HollimanGlasgow Building Preservation TrustRoom 16, Wellpark Enterprise Centre120 Sydney StreetGlasgowG31 1JFTel: 0141 554 4411

 Glasgow Doors Open Day is a popular built heritage festival that takes place throughout the city of Glasgow.
-It is organised by Glasgow Building Preservation Trust and is now in its 26th year.
+It is organised by Glasgow Building Preservation Trust.

 The former Royal Gartnavel Chapel is a beautifully restored Arts and Crafts style building.
 Enjoy the welcoming space achieved through the conservation of original features and sympathetic new extension, all retaining the building's original charm.